asmodeus812/nvim-fuzzymatch/README.md

     },
     -- confirm action, in this case we use a custom function that calls the on_choice callback with the selected entry, we use
     -- the default_select action with a custom handler/converter which picks the first selection and calls the on_choice callback
-    -- with it adds default actions to the picker, in this case allow sending the selected entries to the quickfix list actions = {
+    -- with it adds default actions to the picker, in this case allow sending the selected entries to the quickfix list when confirming
+    -- always pick all entries, which would cause all entries to be :edit`ed, if a multi select is active in the picker actions = {
+        ["<cr>"] = Select.action(Select.select_entry, Select.all(converter)),
         ["<c-q>"] = { Select.action(Select.send_quickfix, Select.all(converter), "qflist" },
     },
-    -- when confirming always pick all entries, which would cause all entries to be :edit`ed, if a multi select is active in the picker prompt_confirm = Select.action(Select.select_entry, Select.all(converter)),
 ```

 ### Builtin Buffers module